protectai/modelscan/README.md

 **NOTE**: LLMs are large files, it can take a few minutes to download them before scanning.
 Expect the process to take just a few minutes to complete.

+##### CLI Exit Codes
+The CLI exit status codes are:
+- `0`: Scan completed successfully, no vulnerabilities found
+- `1`: Scan completed successfully, vulnerabilities found
+- `2`: Scan failed, modelscan threw an error while scanning
+- `3`: No supported files were passed to the tool
+- `4`: Usage error, CLI was passed invalid or incomplete options

 ### Understanding The Results

 Once a scan has been completed you'll see output like this if an issue is found: